shaimaalsemery/pdsnd_github/README.md

 the bikeshare project
 ### Description
-Describe what your project is about and what it does gives informtive statistics about bike share systems for three major cities in the United States—Chicago, New York City, and Washington
+Describe what your project is about and what it does gives informative statistics about bike share systems for three major cities in the United States—Chicago, New York City, and Washington
 ### Files used
 Include the files used
 the used files: